Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and

 What Is Aeroseal Duct Sealing?

-I know I said there were 2 ways to seal duct but the key words there were "easiest" and "your own".
+I know I said there were two ways to seal duct but the key words there were "easiest" and "your own."
 Aeroseal is a very nice system developed to seal ducts of all kinds but is not a process that you as a homeowner can do yourself and is typically far more expensive than what most are willing to spend.

 That said, it may be the only answer for those who have underground ducts or ducts that they cannot access to significantly seal by hand.
 It is also becoming more and more popular in new home construction as then the cost is built into the purchase price and not coming directly out of your pocket all at once.
 Check out this video to see what Aeroseal is all about and how they do it.